wr0ngway/pytivo-video-manager/README.txt

 tivo navigation keys.
 The directory tree is rooted at ths list of shares, unless there is only 1 share in which case it is rooted at the topmost directory of that share.

+In HD mode, vidmgr will also show video artwork on the right hand side of the screen.
+Vidmgr looks for the following file:  <full-video-file-name-including-extension>.jpg or, if this doesn't exist, folder.jpg.
+The view into which this graphic is placed is 320 pixels wide by 44 pixels high.
+If your graphic exceeds those dimensions it will be cropped.

 Once you choose a video file, you will be shown some of the metadata associated with that file, and then have two options - push or delete.
+In HD mode, this detail will be on the right side of the screen as you navigate through the directories - it is not on a separate screen

 If you choose delete, you will be asked to press thumbs-up to confirm and when you do, the file and its associated metadata file will be deleted.
 If you press ANYTHING other than thumbs-up, the